Xilinx/inference-server/docs/dependencies.rst

 Ubuntu PPAs
 ^^^^^^^^^^^

-The following packages (and any dependencies) are installed in the Xilinx Inference Server dev container from a Personal Package Archive (PPA) using Ubuntu's package manager ``apt``.
+The following packages (and any dependencies) are installed in the AMD Inference Server dev container from a Personal Package Archive (PPA) using Ubuntu's package manager ``apt``.

 .. csv-table::
     :header: Name,Version,License,Usage